Learning to Describe Solutions for Bug Reports Based on Developer Discussions

 \subsection{Results: Automated Metrics}

-We compute common text generation metrics, BLEU-4~\cite{papineni2002bleu}, METEOR~\cite{BanerjeeEtAL2005}, and ROUGE-L~\cite{lin-2004-rouge}.
+We use text generation metrics, BLEU-4~\cite{papineni2002bleu}, METEOR~\cite{BanerjeeEtAL2005}, and ROUGE-L~\cite{lin-2004-rouge}.
 We compute statistical significance with bootstrap tests~\cite{berg-kirkpatrick-etal-2012-empirical} with $p < 0.05$.
 Results are in Table~\ref{table:gen-results-table}.
-On the full test set, PLBART outperforms other models by statistically significant margins, demonstrating the value of pretraining on large amounts of data. \PLBARTFiltered{} underperforms PLBART on the full test set; however, on the filtered subset, \PLBARTFiltered{} either beats or matches PLBART.
-We find that there is a large drop in performance across models between the full test set and filtered subset.
-As demonstrated by the relatively high performance of the naive \CopyTitle{} baseline, models can perform well by simply copying or rephrasing the title in many cases, for the full test.
-However, the filtered subset is designed to remove uninformative reference descriptions that merely re-state the problem.
-Nonetheless, because critical keywords relevant to the solution are often also in the title, the \CopyTitle{} baseline can still achieve reasonable scores on the filtered subset, even beating \SeqToSeq{} and \HRED{} on METEOR.
+On the full test set, PLBART significantly outperforms other models, demonstrating the value of pretraining on large amounts of data. \PLBARTFiltered{} underperforms PLBART on the full test set.
+On the filtered subset, it either beats or matches PLBART.

+Performance drops across models between the full and filtered test sets.
+The relatively high performance of the naive \CopyTitle{} baseline shows that simply copying or rephrasing the title performs well in many cases, particularly for the full test.
+The filtered subset is designed to remove uninformative reference descriptions that merely re-state the problem, as illustrated in Table~\ref{table:novel_ngrams} with filtered reference descriptions having higher percentages of novel n-grams, with respect to the title.
+Nonetheless, keywords relevant to the solution are often also in the title, so the \CopyTitle{} baseline still achieves reasonable scores on the filtered subset.
 Although automated metrics provide some signal, they emphasize syntactic similarity over semantic similarity.
-For further evaluation, we conduct human evaluation.
+So, we conduct human evaluation.